Hi,

 The polls didn’t do a tremendous job in the last US elections.
 In states like Wisconsin and Florida, Trump was seriously underestimated.

-But Silver that Trump will eventually be underestimated by 3 to 4 percentage points in national polls and those in swing states.
+But Silver expects that Trump will eventually be underestimated by 3 to 4 percentage points in national polls and those in swing states.
 That is comparable to the average error margin in the polls of recent decades, he emphasises.
 So this year’s polls weren’t particularly awful either.

 Still, it is interesting to look at why polls were off, and how they might be improved.
 This was also done after 2016.
 Then it became clear that the level of education was an important factor in a person’s vote.
 Someone with only a high school diploma, for example, turned out to be more inclined to vote for Trump.
-Pollsters have taken that into account
+Pollsters have taken that into account this year.

 However, the vote for Trump was again underestimated in 2020.
 Why?
 We need to wait for the definitive answer, because you need data that is not yet available – most importantly, official data on turnout.

-But there are already – such as a shift in the Hispanic vote – but the most interesting one I found was the idea Silver was referring to: maybe people who take part in polls are "weird".
+But there are already some hypotheses – such as a shift in the Hispanic vote – but the most interesting one I found was the idea Silver was referring to: maybe people who take part in polls are "weird".

 The 1%